tldr-pages/tldr/CLIENT-SPECIFICATION.md

 Language
 --------

 Pages can be written in multiple languages.
 If a client has access to environment variables, several standard ones exist to specify the language in which a client should operate.
 If not, then clients MUST make reasonable assumptions based on the information provided by the environment in which they operate (e.g. consulting `navigator.languages` in a browser, etc.).
 If possible, it is RECOMMENDED to also make language configurable, as to not only rely on the environment.
-Clients SHOULD therefore offer options to configure or override the language using configuration files or command line arguments (like `-L, --language` suggested in the [arguments section](#Arguments) above).
+Clients SHOULD therefore offer options to configure or override the language using configuration files or command line options (like `-L, --language` as suggested in the [options section](#Options) above).

 The [`LANG` environment variable](https://www.gnu.org/software/gettext/manual/html_node/Locale-Environment-Variables.html), if present, MUST be used to determine the language of pages to display.